 This year, the National Retail Federation projects Americans will spend over $9 billion on this spooky holiday.

 Let’s face it, kids are curious!
-And without a doubt, it’s one of their best features.
+It’s one of their best features.
 That being said, if we as parents aren’t careful, this curiosity could lead to accidents.
 This Halloween season, take a minute to make sure all of your over-the-counter (OTC) medicines are stored in a safe place—up, away, and out of sight.
-Candy resembles the look and color of some OTC medicines and kids can be easily confused.
+Candy resembles the look and color of some OTC medicines.
+Younger kids can be easily confused.
 Unfortunately, every day in the U.S., four busloads of kids are seen in emergency rooms due to accidental medicine ingestion.

 3 Simple & Proactive Tips For Safety